 The two men in the film are certainly polar opposites and that is what makes it even more interesting.
 Mark Darcy is very upper class and that certainly attributes to his manner.
 Although that does not stop well everyone falling in love with him, yes well done to Colin Firth!
 I have pretty much had an obsession with him since this film.
 Such a British character as well which I think makes it even more amusing.

 Renee Zellweger really is fantastic as Bridget and does so well with the accent throughout.
 We all know that she put on a lot of weight for the role and that is another reason she is relatable with the masses of audience who watch this film.
 She certainly does feel like a very real character that you could find well pretty much all across the UK.
+Then you have the two men that she ends up stuck between in Colin Firth and Hugh Grant, both of which are fantastic especially in the ridiculous fight scene!

 I have also read the book and think that the film is a very good and close adaptation.
 Do we have a generation of Bridget Jones’s or does each and every generation have them?
 If so then this film will always have a relevance and should we actually panic that we will end up like her?
 That is certainly a new thought after watching this film again over the weekend.
 Is it too much to ask for each and every one of us to just find our Mark Darcy instead of our Daniel Cleaver?